-- To the extent possible, all minimum flows shall be provided as spillage at the project dams, in order to provide maximum reaeration.8 - Develop a Project Operations and Flow Monitoring Plan to document compliance with ROR operations, impoundment drawdown and refill restrictions, and the bypass and reaeration flow requirements of the license and WQC.
+- The project will be operated in a run-of-river (ROR) mode with outflow approximately equal to inflow; - Approximately 26 cfs year-round shall be provided by the existing leakage at the project to the bypass; and - To the extent possible, all minimum flows shall be provided as spillage at the project dams, in order to provide maximum reaeration. - Develop an Operations and Flow Monitoring Plan to document compliance with ROR operations and impoundment drawdown and refill restrictions of the licenses and WQC.